-All move-in and move-out process will be handled by the Business Office.
-Contact the Columbia Lead Housing Coordinator for details.
+The move-in and move-out process is handled by the Business Office.
+Contact the Columbia Business Office staff for details.

 Payment

 When enrolled in classes, housing fees for the term will be billed to your student account.
 Payment to your student account will apply to all charges on your account, including campus housing.
 For summer months or other times when a student is NOT enrolled in classes but is still living on campus, payments should be made directly to the Business Office.